glowbuzzer/netPI-netx-programming-examples/README.md

 ##### The protocol specific APIs (PROFINET, EtherNet/IP ...
 APIs)

-Each netX firmware has protocol dependent characteristics.
-Particularly the configuration varies from protocol to protocol.
+A netX firmware has a common part that is behaving the same for all firmwares and a protocol dependent specific part.
+Particularly the configuration varies from protocol to protocol and shows different characteristics.

-The protocol specific APIs are described in these manuals
+The protocol specific dependencies are described in these manuals

 * `PROFINET_IO-Device_V3.12_Protocol_API_17_EN.pdf` for PROFINET IO device
 * `EtherNetIP_Adapter_Protocol_API_19_EN.pdf` for EtherNet/IP adapter